Module: RubyTerraform

 from ClassMethods

-Invokes the terraform state rm command which removes one or more items from the Terraform state, causing Terraform to “forget” those items without first destroying them in the remote system.
+terraform state rmcommand which removes one or more items from the Terraform state, causing Terraform to "forget" those items without first destroying them in the remote system. -

 .state_replace_provider(parameters = {}, invocation_options = {}) ⇒ Object